operand/agency/README.md

 application.

-To summarize, the two classes of `Operator` and `Space` together create a simple API for defining and integrating complex multimodal applications that mix AI, human, and traditional computing systems.
+To summarize, the two classes of `Operator` and `Space` together create a simple API for defining and integrating complex applications that may mix AI, human, and traditional computing systems.

 Let's walk through a thorough example to see how this works in practice.